Questfall/docs/authors/reputation.md

 {% hint style="info" %}
 The final author reputation score is calculated based on this formula:

 New reputation = (Prev Reputation * 1m + Vote) / 1m
 {% endhint %}

-The Authors reputation score works as a multiplier for the silver price of promotion.

 ***